Ahmadreza-SY/TCP-CI/Readme.md

 ## Usage Instructions
 After setting up the environment, you are ready to start using the project.

-This project consists of multiple sub-commands and each performs different tasks.
+This project consists of multiple sub-commands and each performs a different task.
 Each sub-command is explained in the following sections.

 ### The `tr_torrent` Sub-command